 You got a million shades of brown, green and purple in the game, just about every colour is used and i can’t really complain about it either as it keeps on looking good and flashy.

 The soundtrack in Astebreed tries too hard to be something special and right now i am having a hard time to remember any of it, a shame really as we need more killer soundtracks in games like this.

 The boss fights will always make you feel small and useless.

-Astebreed started as an PC game and i always thought that it looked a bit too much western for such a game, little did i know that the game turned out to be something quite different once i gave it a good and long try.
+Astebreed started as a PC game and i always thought that it looked a bit too much western for such a game, little did we know that the game turned out to be something quite different once i gave it a good and long try.